isomerpages/moe-aitongsch/_co-curriculum/Co Curricular Activities (CCA)/Sports Club.md

 ---
 <p><strong>Synopsis:&nbsp;</strong>
 </p>
-<p>Sports Club as a CCA helps to develop character and resilience.
-In Sports
+<p>Sports Club is a CCA that develops students’ character, resilience and
-Club, we offer your child an exposure to a variety of sports each school term.
-Through these sports, we aim to help students cultivate a physically active and healthy lifestyle.
-At the same time, to develop your child’s character and resilience.
-We hope that your child will enjoy the sports offered and participate actively to gain the most out of Sports Club.</p>
+teamwork through physical activity.
+Each term, students will be exposed to a variety of sports and games to build fundamental movement skills, coordination and fitness in a fun and supportive environment.
+Through practising skills, cooperating with others and learning to persevere, students grow in confidence and develop healthy habits.
+We look forward to your child’s active participation and enjoyment in Sports Club.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>